Research: Chinese FDI and Structural Transformation in Africa

 After conducting desk studies to map Chinese investment in a dozen African countries, CARI held a research workshop with the Ethiopian Development Research Institute (EDRI) in Addis Ababa, Ethiopia, on June 27, 2016.
 CARI then organized a public event on technology transfer and Chinese manufacturing investment in Africa the following day, June 28, 2016.

-To date, CARI has completed several field studies:
+To date, CARI has completed several field studies related to FDI and structural transformation:

 Our first scoping study in Madagascar focused on locating Chinese contract farming agricultural investments, especially in rice and cotton, as well as textiles and other manufacturing sectors; we published the findings in a recent working paper.